V-Dickerson/V-Dickerson/docs/_posts/2025-05-08-a-deep-dive-into-databases.markdown

 ---

 <p class="lead">
-Within my work, I've been working with databases daily for a little over the last year now.
+Through my job, I've been working with databases daily for a little over the last year now.
 </p>

 ---